 3. All cat sitters love cats

-There are many reasons to become a cat sitter, but the main one is that carers just love kitties.
+There are many reasons to become a cat sitter, but the main one is that sitters just love kitties.
 Sitters want to spend time with other people’s cats, to play with and cuddle them.
-Many cat carers can’t have a furry friend of their own, so look after other people’s cats to get some kitty attention.
+Many cat sitters can’t have a furry friend of their own, so look after other people’s cats to get some kitty attention.
 A very good reason to hire a cat sitter is that you can count on your kitty getting enough love while you are away.
 Meaning you will return to a relaxed and happy furry friend.

 4. Meet and greet the cat sitter before you go away

 Part of a cat sitting agreement should be to arrange a meet and greet before the owner leaves on holiday.
 Sitters and their cat clients should be familiar with one another before the care period takes place.
-Plus owners can give cat carers a full brief on their cat’s routine, likes and dislikes, and can introduce them to their homes.
+Plus, owners can give cat carers a full brief on their cat’s routine, likes and dislikes, and can introduce them to their homes.
 A formal, professional arrangement gives both parties the chance to make sure a meeting happens and that everyone is clear on their responsibilities.

 5. Cats don’t like change

 The best way to keep your cat calm while you’re away is to keep as much as possible the same.
 Cats are territorial and creatures of habit, they don’t like change in their day-to-day routine or their environment.
 One of the reasons to hire a sitter is that your cat can stay in the comforts of its own home.
-Carers should also keep as much of your cat’s day-to-day life consistent; including mealtimes, playtimes and litter box habits — anything to keep your kitty happy and relaxed.
+Sitters should also keep as much of your cat’s day-to-day life consistent; including mealtimes, playtimes and litter box habits — anything to keep your kitty happy and relaxed.